genepi/cloudgene-website/index.md

 ---
-layout: default
+layout: page
-title: "Cloudgene"
+title: Cloudgene
 ---

-## Cloudgene
+Welcome to the Cloudgene documentation, tutorials, and help site!
+We are constantly adding content, so check back often.

-some introduction
+To get started, check out the links on the left.